-Trumpet player Allan Kalik is one of the most active and in-demand commercial players in Portland and also one of the busiest private lesson teachers.
-He has been teaching privately over 30 years and was on the faculty of the University of South Florida.
+Allan is one of the most active and in-demand commercial players in Portland, and also one of the busiest private teachers.
+He has been teaching for over 30 years and was on the faculty at the University of South Florida.
 He has been a clinician at dozens of schools throughout Oregon, Washington and Florida.
-Allan has performed with Ray Charles, Doc Severinsen, Al Hirt, Lew Soloff, George Adams, Jon Faddis, and locally performed with Uncle Phunk, Bob Miller Almost All Star Band, Caramel Chocolates, Deep Blue Soul Revue, Ants in the Kitchen, Department of R&B, Return Flight, The Swingline Cubs and Thunderfunk.
-Allan earned his Bachelor’s and Master’s Degrees in Music at the University of South Florida.
+Allan has performed with Ray Charles, Doc Severinsen, Al Hirt, B.J.
+Thomas, Lew Soloff, George Adams, Jon Faddis, and locally has performed with Uncle Phunk, Bob Miller's Almost All-Star Band, Caramel Chocolates, Deep Blue Soul Revue, Ants in the Kitchen, Dept. of R&B, Return Flight, The Swingline Cubs and Thunderfunk.
+Allan earned his bachelor’s and master’s degrees in music at the University of South Florida.

-Keyboard player Pat McDougall has performed with a long list of bands and artists, including his own blues/R&B outfits Runaway Train and Tall Static.
-He was the musical director for the Portland-based band supporting Tony Coleman (BB King’s drummer for many years), and a member of the Muddy Award-winning lineup of Bill Rhoades & The Party Kings.
-These days he can often be heard playing with Lisa Mann, Kenny Lavitz, Karen Lovely and Ben Rice.
+Pat has performed with a long list of bands and artists, including his own blues/R&B outfits Runaway Train and Tall Static.
+He was the musical director for the Portland-based band supporting Tony Coleman (B.B.
+King’s drummer for many years), and a member of the Muddy Award-winning lineup of Bill Rhoades & The Party Kings.
+These days, in addition to the Rae Gordon Band, Pat can be heard playing with Fenix Rising, the Dept. Of R&B, Lisa Mann and others.
 Pat has composed music for commercials, independent films, theatrical productions and corporate presentations; his compositions have won recognition from the Portland Music Association and Keyboard magazine.
-During the day Pat works in marketing communications – building websites, writing and editing copy, and developing technical documentation.